-The process requires virtually no maintenance, and being aerobic, generates no smell and is fast.
+The process requires virtually no maintenance, and being aerobic, generates no smell.
 The purified, odour-free, nutrient rich water is suitable for surface irrigation to crops or pasture.
-Nutrients are recycled and household water is reused for growing crops or trees.
-Learn more about the nutrient cycle.
+Nutrients are recycled and the water is reused for growing crops or trees.

 The first stage removes solids from the wastewater and these are digested by earthworms.